-I have a 3 year old daughter, Alaia.
+I have a 3-year-old daughter, Alaia.
 Even though I’m only 20, in some ways, I feel so much older.
 But, when it comes to my future, I felt very lost.
-I dropped out of school when I had my baby, and floated through part-time jobs and trying to care for Alaia.
+I dropped out of school when I had my baby, and I floated through part-time jobs trying to care for Alaia.
 But I want better for her.

 My friend told me about YCC and the difference they made in her life.
 I’ve been here 8 months now and will finish the program shortly.
 This is the first time I’ve had people who look out for me and my future, giving me support and advice that I so badly needed but didn’t have when I was younger.
 I found childcare so I can study for my GED.
 I’ve also completed 3 certifications in hospitality.
 I’m hoping to get a job in a hotel or restaurant.

 More importantly, I’ve changed my mindset.
 The life skills courses have shown me that I can be self-reliant.
 That even though I may not feel like getting up in the morning, I can and will.
 I am determined to make a good life for Alaia and YCC is showing me the way.